Runway 05/23 - 2440x45meter/8006x148 feet - asphalt/concrete (Closed)

 In May of 1945 the airfield was used as a dropzone for Operation Chowhound.
 Chowhound was the US part of a joint RAF/USAAF effort to bring food between 29 April and 7 May to 3 million Dutchmen (including a child we came to know as Audrey Hepburn) that were suffering a famine.
 Ten B-17 Bomb groups of the 3rd Air Division of the USAAF flew 2200 missions to designated dropzones, sometimes flying as low as 400 feet.
 2268 sorties were flown by USAAF, staring 1 May, delivering 4000 tons of food, including K-rations.
 Although they were not considered combat sorties by the British and American High Command, they were still dangerous.
 Nobody was really sure what the German FLAK positions would do if they saw the temptingly slow and low flying bombers.

-Footage of B-17s flying low (around 400feet) over Holland in May 1945.
+Some explanation and footage of B-17s flying low (around 400feet) over Holland in May 1945.
 It must have been a scary (albeit rewarding) mission for the crews, which were more used to their operational altitudes around 18.000feet.
 You can read more about the Chowhound food drops here.

-When Allied forces finally liberated Holland the airfield was pressed into service by the RAF, who used PSP-plates to reconstruct the damaged concrete german built runway in just a few days.
+When Allied forces finally liberated Holland the airfield was pressed into service by the RAF, who used PSP-plates to reconstruct the damaged concrete German-built runway in just a few days.

-When the RAF left the Netherlands Air Force took over the airfield and based a transport squadron (1TransVA) there.
+When the RAF left, the Netherlands Air Force took over the airfield and based a transport squadron (1TransVA) there.
 In October 1947 however the base was transferred to the Royal Netherlands Navy (Dutch: Koninklijke Marine) and renamed Marinevliegkamp Valkenburg

 Auster AOP3s in front of the TransVA hangar.
 (Photo: collection Nederlands Instituut voor Militaire Historie)